-Name ) Contact det ails
+Name Э Cont act details

-Specialist nurse (if applicable):
+Specialist nurse (if a applicable):

 Key worker:

 Consultant paediatr (if applicable): ician

 GP:

 Link person in educ ation:

 Class teacher:

 Health visitor/ scho ol nurse:

 SEN co-ordinator:

-Other relevant teacl ning staff:
+Other relevant teach ning staff:

-Other relevant non-t eaching staff:
+Other relevant non-to eaching staff:

 Head teacher:

-Person with overall responsibility
+Person with overall refor implementing pla

-for implementing pla

-Any provider of alter provision: rnate
+Any provider of alter provision:

-This child/ young person following treatment. has the following medical con dition(s) requiring the
+This child/ young person following treatment. dical condition(s) requiring the

-Medical condition Drug Dose Whe า How is it administered?
+Medical condition Drug Dose Wh en How is it administered?

 Does treatment of the medical condition affect behaviour or concentration?
 Are there any side effects of the medication?
 Is there any ongoing treatment that is not being administered in school?
 What are the side effects?
 Any medication will be stored PLICABLE) itoring to help manage the child/ young person's condition.
-2. ROUTINE MONITORING (IF AP Some medical conditions will require mon What monitoring is required?
-Some medical conditions will require mon Some medical conditions will require mon What monitoring is required?
+Some medical conditions will require mor Some medical conditions will require mor What monitoring is required?
+What monitoring is required?
 When does it need to be done?
 What monitoring is required?
 When does it need to be done?
 Does it need any equipment?